I Want To...

 Please refer to the Managed Drug Limitations (MDL) list in the Pharmacy Formulary.

 When medically necessary, an exception to quantity limits can be requested.
-If your patient's medical condition warrants use of quantities greater than listed quantities for each drug, you may submit a Prior Authorization Form request for a higher quanity.
+If your patient's medical condition warrants use of quantities greater than listed quantities for each drug, you may submit a Prior Authorization Form request for a higher quantity.

 Prescription drug benefits vary among EHP employer groups; therefore, the information included on this page is for informational purposes only.
 Certain programs referenced in this information, and in some cases, the pharmacy benefit itself, are not applicable to all EHP employer groups.